Compositionality of Rewriting Rules with Conditions: Compositional associative Sesqui-Pushout rewriting with conditions

 with $R_{i,j}\eqdef(\sqComp{r_i}{\mu_{ij}}{r_j},\ac{c}_{I_{ij}})$ (and $\ac{c}_{I_{ij}}$ defined as in~\eqref{eq:acIcomp}) such that

 and vice versa.
-In this particular sense, the operation $\sqComp{.}{.}{.}$ is \textbf{\emph{associative}}. \end{theorem} \begin{proof} Referring the interested readers to~\cite{nbSqPO2019} for the precise details of the proof for the part of the above statement pertaining to rules without application conditions, suffice it here to quote the result that the following diagram (where we have also indicated the relevant conditions on rules for later convenience) is constructible starting from either of the sets of assumptions, and thereby proves the bijection for the sets of matches of rules without conditions:
+In this particular sense, the operation $\sqComp{.}{.}{.}$ is \textbf{\emph{associative}}. \end{theorem} \begin{proof} Referring the interested readers to~\cite{nbSqPO2019} for the precise details of the proof for the part of the above statement pertaining to rules without application conditions, and to~\cite{bp2019-ext} for the generalization of the requisite technical lemmas from the adhesive to the $\cM$-adhesive setting, suffice it here to quote the following result: the diagram (where we have also indicated the relevant conditions on rules for later convenience) is constructible starting from either of the sets of pairs of SqPO-admissible matches in~\eqref{eq:thmAssocRepartSqPO}, and thereby proves the bijection for the sets of matches of rules without conditions:

 In contrast to the analogous diagram~\eqref{eq:AsProofDiag} of the proof of the DPO-type associativity theorem, the nature of the various squares in~\eqref{eq:AsProofDiagSqPO} differs at several positions.
 For the purpose of proving the part of the SqPO-type associativity theorem pertaining to the conditions on rules, we thus quote from~\cite{nbSqPO2019} that \begin{itemize} \item the third and fourth squares in the front (counting from the left) are a pushout and an FPC, respectively \item the second to right and rightmost bottom squares are pushouts. \end{itemize} Consequently, it suffices to replace the various applications of the DPO-type compatibility of $\Shift$ and $\Trans$ (Lemma~\ref{lem:ST}) in the proof of Theorem~\ref{thm:assocAC} with its SqPO-type variant (Theorem~\ref{thm:TrnasSqPOprops}) in order to obtain a proof of the statements of the present Theorem~\ref{thm:assocACsqpo} pertaining to the conditions on rules. \end{proof}